codio/knowledge/source/instructors/setupcourses/create-course.rst

 Choose From Courseware Catalog
 ------------------------------

-You can add a resource from `Codio Courseware Catalog <https://www.codio.com/resources>`_ (if you are in the United Kingdom/Europe, it maybe `https://www.codio.com/uk/resources <https://www.codio.com/uk/resources>`_).
+You can add a resource from :ref:`Codio Courseware Catalog <codio-resources>`.
 These resources are completely editable and can be customized to suit your teaching context.
 You can mix-and-match different resources together and add your own content.

 To add a resource from Codio Courseware Catalog, follow these steps: